-A memorable song from the past or a catchy melody helps chaplain Dennis Zimmerman spark connections, especially to non-verbal patients.
+A memorable song from the past or a catchy melody helps chaplain Dennis Zimmerman spark connections, especially with non-verbal patients.

 “I pray with patients, but spirituality goes beyond the religious.
 It’s our connection to each other and our connection with the universe,” said Dennis.
 “For many, even those without church connections, it’s comforting to talk about what they believe and what’s next.”